karadimou-mar/search_movie_app/README.md

 ## About

 This application is about searching and displaying information about movies.
 The data are fetched from the [OMDB API](http://www.omdbapi.com/).
-There is alse an improved version of this application using MVVM Architecture and Room Persistence Library placed in this [repository]( https://github.com/karadimou-mar/omdb_movie_app.git).
+There is also an improved version of this application using MVVM Architecture and Room Persistence Library placed in this [repository]( https://github.com/karadimou-mar/omdb_movie_app.git).

 ## Features